Welcome to barotseland.net or 'b'net' for short!

 - Bibliography - extensive catalogues of publications and work across the disciplines on the Upper Zambezi Valley.

 Whilst the website will, in the interests of expediency and practicality, articulate itself

-Whether you are a Lozi yourself, have worked, studied or lived in the region or are just interested in learning more about this
+Whether you are a Lozi yourself, have worked, studied or lived in the region or are just interested in learning or studying more about this

-fascinating land and its peoples, we thank you for your interest and look forward to welcoming you back regularly to
+fascinating land, its peoples, flora and fauna, we thank you for your interest and look forward to welcoming you back regularly to

-B'net and to the Upper Zambezi valley itself, situated in the heart of Africa.
-Call again soon!
+B'net and indeed to the Upper Zambezi Valley itself, situated in the heart of southern central Africa.